Board and Leadership

 Janet E. Fine, M.S.

-Janet is currently the Executive Director of the Massachusetts Office for Victim Assistance, an independent state agency whose mission is to promote and advance crime victim rights and services.
-Since the early 1980s, she has been at the forefront of victim rights and services, innovative systemic responses to child victims of abuse and violence, and served as a member of the National Crisis Response Team at Ground Zero in the aftermath of 9/11.
-She serves on the boards of state and national victim service organizations, is a founder of the Massachusetts Victim Assistance Academy, and is adjunct faculty in Northeastern University’s School of Criminology and Criminal Justice.
+Since the early 1980s, Janet has been at the forefront of crime victim rights and services, innovative systemic responses to child victims of abuse and violence, and served as a member of the National Crisis Response Team at Ground Zero in the aftermath of 9/11.
+Currently at Northeastern University, she is the Project Director for the national, federally-funded Vicarious Trauma Toolkit Project, focused on the needs of first responders, victim service providers, and their organizations.
+She has served on the boards of state and national victim service organizations, is a founder of the Massachusetts Victim Assistance Academy, and is adjunct faculty in Northeastern University’s School of Criminology and Criminal Justice.
 She also provides training and consultation on victim rights and services and organizational and program development locally, nationally, and internationally.

 Alicemarie is an Assurance Partner at the Boston office of PricewaterhouseCoopers LLP, serving large multinational public companies as well as private equity backed start-up companies in the technology industry.
 In addition to her client role, she leads the campus recruiting program for the Firm at Boston College.
 Alicemarie earned her BS in Accounting from Boston College.
 Previously, Alicemarie served on the board of directors at Historic Neighborhoods and hopeFound.